Table of Contents

 ReadySMS pricing tiers (base + $0.0045 carrier fee):

-On raw per-segment cost, Telnyx is usually cheaper until you hit enterprise volume.
+On raw per-segment cost, Telnyx is cheaper at every published ReadySMS tier — we're not going to pretend otherwise.
 But per-segment cost is only part of the equation.
 The real question is total cost of ownership:

 - A custom campaign manager for Telnyx takes a developer roughly 2–4 weeks to build.